 - 1.2(a) The Nurse must ...
-Document the following aspects of care: relevant objective information related to client care. - 1.4(d) The Nurse must ...
+Document the following aspects of care: relevant objective information related to client care. - 1.2(f) The Nurse must ...
+Document the following aspects of care: any adverse event or adverse outcome. - 1.4(d) The Nurse must ...
 Record ... chronologically, the client encounter with the health system - 1.4(e) The Nurse must ...
-Record ... contemporaneously - 1.13 The Nurse must ...
-Identify the person(s) involved and the care they provided when acting as a designated recorder.
+Record ... contemporaneously

-In relation to the Documentation Standard, Ms. Campbell' entries in respect of [Patient 1] during the relevant time for this Allegation are insufficient for full compliance with the Standard.
-This particular entry is not contemporaneous as the vital signs were taken previously, was not chronological, and did not identify the persons involved in the care as it was Ms. Conners who took the vital signs.
+In respect of the Documentation Standards, Ms. Conners' entries in respect of [Patient 1] during the relevant time for this Allegation are insufficient for full compliance with the Standard.
+They lack sufficient detail to allow someone reviewing the charts to ascertain what occurred, when, and in what manner.
+As she acknowledged, Ms. Conners' documentation standards fell below what is expected of an RN.